cocograde/pdfviewer/README.md

 # pdfviewer
-PDF Viewer powered by Python and Mozilla pdf.js
+A simple PDF viewer based on [mozilla](https://github.com/mozilla)/[pdf.js](https://github.com/mozilla/pdf.js).
+The gadget powered by Python flask and bundled its applications and dependencies into a single executable package for Windows.